 Also, in some situations it is not advisable to issue a competitive call for tenders or proposals, by invitation or advertisement.
 In these situations, the delay caused by the tender or RFP period would be harmful to person(s) or end users of the good or service.
 These are emergency situations where if the government doesn't act immediately, there will be some form of public harm or injury.
-For example, in the early summer of 2008 a bridge collapsed in Pangnirtung leaving the community cut off from critical municipal services.
+For example, in the early summer of 2008 a bridge collapsed in Pangnirtung leaving the community cut-off from critical municipal services.
 This is not to say that all emergencies or public harm is strictly a health and safety hazard.
-Indeed, many situations call for government action to improve the emotional health and well-being of the public as well.
+Indeed, many situations call for government action to improve the emotional health and well being of the public as well.
 In 2011/12 fiscal year the community of Arviat experienced critical water emergencies which required many Sole Source purchases.
 In 2012/13, the community of Resolute Bay experienced a fuel spill which needed to be dealt with immediately.
+In the fiscal year 2017/18, the Department of Health required that a tuberculosis (TB) screening and treatment centre be established in Qikiqtarjuaq.
+This required multiple Sole Source Contracts.